-As someone who loves traveling the world by train I have a bucket list of scenic Amtrak train trips I can’t wait to experience in the US.
+As someone who loves travelling the world by train, I have a bucket list of scenic Amtrak train trips I can’t wait to experience in the US.
 If you are planning to take a train journey across America there are some great train trips to choose from.

 Top 6 scenic AMTRAK train journeys to take across America

 by The Hot Flash Packer

 The Empire Builder Amtrak train runs from Seattle, Washington or Portland, Oregon to Chicago, Illinois.
 Two trains start from Seattle and Portland and they combine in Spokane, Washington to make the remainder of the journey.
 The train makes its way along the northernmost track in the continental USA.

 Highlights of the train ride in Washington state include the coastline between Seattle and Everett and the longest train tunnel in the USA in the cascade mountains.

 In Montana, the most scenic part is in the west part of the state as the train makes its way around the southern border of Glacier National Park.

 The view from the train west towards the Rocky Mountains is gorgeous.
 By eastern Montana and North Dakota, you are in the high plains.
 It’s easy to see wildlife along the train that includes foxes, pheasants, deer, and antelope.